AIML-IfI/yamlparser/README.md

 You can `freeze` and `unfreeze` a `NameSpace` object.
 Frozen objects cannot be modified or extended in any way.

+#### Combining NameSpaces

+When loading a configuration from a configuration file, it is also possible to load part of this configuration from another file.
+This is particularly useful when combining contents of different configuration files, which might be pre-defined in code packages.
+To load a specific configuration from a different configuration file, you can simply use a special keyword, `yaml` by default.
+Note that you can also overwrite or extend options loaded from the referenced configuration file:

+    # contents of path/to/address/file.yaml
+    address:
+        street: "Main Street"
+        number: 10
+        city: "Zurich"

+    # contents of jondoe.yaml
+    name: "Jon Doe"
+    age: 42
+    address:
+        yaml: path/to/address/file.yaml
+        number: 14

+When creating a `NameSpace` object from file `jondoe.yaml`, it will automatically load the address from the address file, and overwrite the settings `number` from the referenced config file:

+    namespace = NameSpace("jondoe.yaml")
+    print(namespace)

+will result in:

+    name: Jon Doe
+    age: 42
+    address:
+        street: Main Street
+        number: 14
+        city: Zurich

+Please note that the `yaml` file parameter can also include package information, see construction of `NameSpace` above.

+#### Formatting NameSpace contents

 Finally, you can format a given string with the contents of a `NameSpace`.
 Simply use fully-quoted embraced keys, and you will get the according values.
 This feature is particularly useful when you want to build file names according to configurations.